-3 ASIC Policy Statement 25 "Takeovers: false and misleading statements".
+&lt;sup>4 ASIC Policy Statement 25 "Takeovers: false and misleading statements".

-4 Paragraph 636(1)(g).
+&lt;sup>6 Paragraph 636(1)(g).

-- documents provided or to rely too heavily on the ability of the market and the press to distribute corrective information.5 - 10.
-The Panel also considers that it is preferable for a document or statement to be amended before it is distributed rather than to have a complex collage of similar, but differing, messages before shareholders.6 - 11.
+documents provided or to rely too heavily on the ability of the market and the press to distribute corrective information.

+- 16.10.
+The Panel also considers that it is preferable for a document or statement to be amended before it is distributed rather than to have a complex collage of similar, but differing, messages before shareholders. - 16.11.
 The Panel also considers that, consistent with shareholders having sufficient information, they also need sufficient time to consider a proposal (section 602(b)(ii)).
-How much time is sufficient depends in part on the complexity of the information which shareholders are expected to read, evaluate and act on.
-There is thus a correlation between the efficiency of the communication of information (viewed from the perspective of the recipient) and the period needed to fulfil shareholders' need for sufficient time.7 - 12.
+How much time is sufficient depends in part on the volume and complexity of the information which shareholders are expected to read, evaluate and act on.
+There is thus a correlation between the efficiency of the communication of information (viewed from the perspective of the recipient) and the period needed to fulfil shareholders' need for sufficient time.
+10 - 16.12.
 The Panel notes that section 602(b) applies equally to directors of a target company having adequate time and information to consider a proposal in order to provide their considered views and advice to target shareholders.
-Therefore this Guidance Note, and other relevant Guidance Notes which the Panel has published on the subject, is also intended to ensure that target directors receive adequate information and time to consider it so that they may properly discharge their role of advising their shareholders.
+Therefore, this and other relevant Guidance Notes are intended to ensure that target directors receive adequate information and time to consider it so that they may properly discharge their role of advising their shareholders.
+11